faq

 Why are you leaving the current ground?

-• We need to move from our current home at the Kassam stadium as our licence agreement to play there expires in 2026.
-We have sought to renew this agreement but it has been confirmed that this will not happen.
+• We need to move from our current home at the Kassam Stadium as our licence agreement to play there expires in 2027, with the option of an additional year subject to the new stadium receiving planning approval.

 What would the impact of not having a new stadium mean?